 Cash and Cash Equivalents.
-The carrying amount of the University's deposits with the State Treasurer and other financial institutions at June 30, 2018 and 2017 were \$36,314,123 and \$31,952,895 respectively.
+The carrying amount of the University's deposits with the State Treasurer and other financial institutions at June 30, 2019 and 2018 were \$43,576,744 and \$36,314,123 respectively.
 The University's deposits with the State Treasurer are pooled with the funds of other State Agencies and then, in accordance with statutory limitations, placed in short-term investments with the exception of the bond funds.
 All bond proceeds are invested in conjunction with specifications stated in the bond resolutions.

 State law requires the University to deposit the majority of its cash balances with the State Treasurer, who holds and invests the funds.
 These investments are managed by the Pooled Money Investment Board (PMIB), which maintains a published Investment Policy.
-The exceptions to this law are any funds maintained in the University's imprest fund, organizational safekeeping, revenue bond project and reserve funds and any funds held by external entities on behalf of the University.
+The exceptions to this law are any funds maintained in the University's imprest fund, organizational safekeeping, student activity, student center, revenue bond project and reserve funds and any funds held by external entities on behalf of the University.
+The majority of deposit balances not maintained by the State Treasurer are covered by FDIC or collateralized.